delaval-htps/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

     * Tests for login to application : OK
     * Add custom validator for password and quantity for entities
     * Refactoring of UT & IT
+    * Remplacement mysql database 'test by H2 database to not have any configuration to do before launch test